 - Sustainably engaged employees who enjoy feeling like they’re making a difference and value good relationships at the workplace.

 Organizations that succeed at understanding their employees find it easier to create a “good day” blueprint.
 In the same vein, employees need to learn how to nurture positive work expectations.
 For example, teams that strive to be creative and innovative welcome respectful disagreement.
 Employees who expect everyone to agree with their ideas or opinions will hinder the fostering of a culture of change.
 Any disagreement will be seen as a negative experience rather than an exercise in brainstorming.

-Studies confirm that happy employees are more productive.
+A study by Oxford University found that happy employees are 13% more productive.
 They’re also loyal, more open to collaboration, keen to take up creative challenges, and make better leaders.
 Because on-the-job happiness has a direct impact on workplace performance, why not try these simple ways to encourage your employees as they walk through the door every morning:

 - Hire people who have an optimistic outlook.

 - Nurture a sense of community among employees.

 - Break the routine every once in a while.